mcgillblackhole/mcgillblackhole.github.io/links.md

 useful tool for exploring relevant related papers.

 * <a target="_blank" href="https://paperscape.org/">Paperscape</a>:
 a map of all pre-prints on arxiv.
+Sorting in the category by "age" presents and interesting overview of recent academic production.

 <hr style="border: 1px solid" noshade>